swachter/scala-ts/readme.md

 Side note: `ScalaJS` export annotations (e.g. `@JSExportTopLevel`) are available at compile time only.
 SemanticDB files do not include annotation values either.
 Therefore, the `ScalaTsPlugin` needs to process sources in order to access export information.
 The SemanticDB compiler plugin option `-P:semanticdb:text:on` is used to include sources in SemanticDB files.
 In addition, the Scala compiler option `-Yrangepos` must be set to allow matching source file locations with symbol information from SemanticDB.

-The adapter is realized by source code generation.
-The source code of a Scala adapter object is generated.
-The adapter object in turn, is processed by the `ScalaTsPlugin` like all other sources to yielding corresponding TypeScript declarations.
+The adapter is realized by source code generation of a file containing a Scala object.
+This adapter object in turn, is processed by the `ScalaTsPlugin` like all other sources yielding corresponding TypeScript declarations.
+The adapter uses implicitly derived converters that convert between interoperability types and standard Scala types in both directions.

 ### SBT settings and tasks